Table of Contents

-- After selecting the host (for example, the Vault US host), click New Credentials.
+- After selecting the host (for example, the US host), select New Credentials.

-- In the Adding credentials to Vault US dialog box, enter NetDocuments credentials in the corresponding fields, and then click Login.
+- In the Adding credentials to US dialog box, enter NetDocuments credentials in the corresponding fields, and then select Login.

 Note: You need to add the corresponding host and port as a Trusted Site in Internet Explorer.

-- To allow ndMirror to interact with NetDocuments Document Management System, click Allow.
+- To allow ndMirror to interact with NetDocuments Document Management System, select Allow.

 The Adding credentials to Vault US dialog box

-- After successful login, copy and paste the displayed code into the field below, and then click Add.
+- After successful login, copy and paste the displayed code into the field below, and then select Add.

 The Adding credentials to Vault US dialog box

-- To add cabinets for synchronization, click Add cabinet to sync.
+- To add cabinets for synchronization, select Add cabinet to sync.

 - In the Add cabinet to synchronize dialog box: